MiniZinc/libminizinc/docs/en/modelling.rst

   ::

-    "Invalid datafile: Amount of flour is non-negative"
+    "Invalid datafile: Amount of flour must be non-negative"

   is equivalent to the string literal expression

   ::

     "Invalid datafile: " ++
-    "Amount of flour is non-negative"
+    "Amount of flour must be non-negative"

   MiniZinc supports
   :index:`interpolated strings <string; literal; interpolated>`.